RahimUllah001/DjangoCourseStepByStep/README.md

 You can view the full details of this project [here](./gs51/day51-project51.md).

-### Day 52 Django QuerySet Methods Without New QuerySets
+### Day 52 Django QuerySet Methods Without Returning New QuerySets
 You can view the full details of this project [here](./gs52/day52-project52.md).